FG maps out 30 grazing reserves for NLTP project implementation

 “On kidnapping and banditry, I don’t think NLTP is the answer because there is sheer criminality in that aspect, and I am sure that the security agencies are working on that.

-“But the conflict between real herders and farmers over competition on land, water and pasture can be resolve the issue of land, water and pasture of true herders and that will help livestock production according to global best practices”, he stated.
+“But the conflict between real herders and farmers over the competition on land, water, and pasture can resolve the issue of land, water, and pasture of true herders and that will help livestock production according to global best practices”, he stated.